 What is Junior College?
-Don’t Over Look This Option …
+Don't Overlook This Option!

 The National Junior College Athletic Association (NJCAA) is another athletic association like the NCAA & NAIA.
 The NCJAA is made up of colleges (Junior Colleges) for student-athletes to attend for 2 years.
 After 2 years, you can then transfer to a 4 year College or University once you complete your 2 years of a degree (called an Associates degree).
 Schools that only offer their students 2 years of education are referred to as Junior College.
 Click here to read Top 13 reasons why basketball players go to Junior College first.